Land Information Memoranda (LIM)

 How much does a LIM cost?

 Standard fees apply to most properties.
 However Council reserves the right to charge a higher fee for LIMs on large or complex properties.
-The current fees are here.
+Current Fee

 Certificates of Title